 Senior Portfolio Night

 Senior Portfolio Night is the highlight of the academic career for every Graphic Designer and Illustrator at Sacred Heart University.
-It is a formal event at which senior Art & Design students will have the opportunity to meet and greet the public.
-Students will also have numerous opportunities to show people their portfolios and conduct both real and practice interviews.
+It is a formal event where senior Art & Design students have the opportunity to meet and greet the public.
+Students also have numerous opportunities to show people their portfolios and conduct both real and practice interviews.

 The Department of Art & Design invites several hundred people to the event from the university, the public, and the professional community.
 Students do not know who most of the guests are, nor is anyone identified in any manner.
 Each person who asks to see a student’s portfolio is treated as a possible professional contact and networking experience.
 Invited guests include the leading design, advertising, and marketing companies in Fairfield County, home to some of the most prestigious companies of this type in the nation.